Butyric acid: Biochemistry

-Butyrate has numerous effects on energy homeostasis and related diseases (diabetes and obesity), inflammation, and immune function (e.g., it has pronounced antimicrobial and anticarcinogenic effects) in humans.
+Butyrate has numerous effects on energy homeostasis in humans.
 These effects occur through its metabolism by mitochondria to generate ATP during fatty acid metabolism or through one or more of its histone-modifying enzyme targets (i.e., the class I histone deacetylases) and G-protein coupled receptor targets (i.e., FFAR2, FFAR3, and HCA2).

-In the mammalian gut
+Mammalian gut

 Butyrate is essential to host immune homeostasis.
 Although the role and importance of butyrate in the gut is not fully understood, many researchers argue that a depletion of butyrate-producing bacteria in patients with several vasculitic conditions is essential to the pathogenesis of these disorders.
 A depletion of butyrate in the gut is typically caused by an absence or depletion of butyrate-producing-bacteria (BPB).
 This depletion in BPB leads to microbial dysbiosis.
 This is characterized by an overall low biodiversity and a depletion of key butyrate-producing members.
 Butyrate is an essential microbial metabolite with a vital role as a modulator of proper immune function in the host.
-It has been shown that children lacking in BPB are more susceptible to allergic disease and Type 1 Diabetes.
-Butyrate is also reduced in a diet low in fiber which can induce inflammation and have other adverse affects insofar as these short-chain fatty acids activate PPAR-γ.
+It has been shown that children lacking in BPB are more susceptible to allergic disease and type 1 diabetes.
+Butyrate is also reduced in a diet low in dietary fiber, which can induce inflammation and have other adverse affects insofar as these short-chain fatty acids activate PPAR-γ.

-Butyrate exerts a key role for the maintenance of immune homeostasis both locally (in the gut) and systemically (via circulating butyrate).
-It has been shown to promote the differentiation of regulatory T cells.
-In particular, circulating butyrate prompts the generation of extrathymic regulatory T cells.
-The low-levels of butyrate in human subjects could favor reduced regulatory T cell-mediated control, thus promoting a powerful immuno-pathological T-cell response.
-On the other hand, gut butyrate has been reported to inhibit local pro-inflammatory cytokines.
-The absence or depletion of these BPB in the gut could therefore be a possible aide in the overly-active inflammatory response.
-Butyrate in the gut also protects the integrity of the intestinal epithelial barrier.
-Decreased butyrate levels therefore lead to a damaged or dysfunctional intestinal epithelial barrier.